How to Call Long-running Functions Asynchronously

 Call a Function Asynchronously using curl and the REST API

 To call a function asynchronously using curl or any other HTTP client or library, use the Functions REST API.
-To find your function’s REST API URL and authorization token, navigate to the function in the DigitalOcean Control Panel, then click on the function’s Settings tab.
+To find your function’s REST API URL, navigate to the function in the DigitalOcean Control Panel, then click the function’s Settings tab.
+The Access & Security section shows example curl commands for invoking the function.

 -H "Content-Type: application/json" \